Kleanthismits/Web-Application/README.md

 # Web-Application
-Web App using Spring Boot, MySQL, Hibernate
+Basic CRUD Web App using Spring Boot, MySQL, Hibernate

 Front end was developed with HTML, CSS and Javascript The app is one "page" and all the controller methods are called via ajax.